xarray-contrib/xarray-indexes/docs/builtin/pdindex.md

 ds_air
 ```

-It has created by default a {py:class}`~xarray.indexes.PandasIndex` for each the
+It has created by default a {py:class}`~xarray.indexes.PandasIndex` for each of
-"lat", "lon" and "time" dimension coordinates, as we can also see below via the
+the "lat", "lon" and "time" dimension coordinates, as we can also see below via
-{py:attr}`xarray.Dataset.xindexes` property.
+the {py:attr}`xarray.Dataset.xindexes` property.

 ```{code-cell} python
 ds_air.xindexes